Chapter 9 Leaving Home

 “This has never happened with our A.I.s.
 I believe it is your influence, the human influence.
 Dylan’s programming showed intense pressure and then a breakdown, and he started to hide from Its overseers, Mayone and Human.
 Dylan was the equivalent of mentally ill.”

-“Whoah, Dylan couldn’t handle the situation?” said John, the Secretary of National Intelligence.
+“Whoah, Dylan couldn’t handle the situation?” asked John, the Secretary of National Intelligence.

 “No, It couldn’t.”
 Zior nodded his head.
 “Andrew’s case was similar in that he was under pressure.
 Dylan wanted Andrew to spy, especially on the President.
 Andrew knew that the Mayone were watching Dylan, so Andrew assumed they were watching him.
 The Mayone suspected Dylan wasn’t under there control as much as they wanted.
 Where it differs is Andrew’s reaction to the pressure.”